Ruslan Gabbasov: Gabbasov after Bashkort

+Political Asylum in Lithuania

+In 2021, Gabbasov fled to Lithuania and sought political asylum.

-In April 2022, Ruslan Gabbasov was granted political asylum in Lithuania.
+In April 2022, Gabbasov was granted political asylum in Lithuania.

 In May 2022, Gabbasov co-initiated the "League of Free Nations".

 In September 2022, Bashkiria's Interior Ministry opened an extremism case against Gabbasov.

 On October 21, 2022, the day after the Bashkir Resistance Committee announced the beginning of the guerrilla struggle on the territory of Bashkiria, Gabbasov was declared a foreign agent.

 In October 2023 Gabbasov took part in the VIII Free Nations of Post-Russia Forum.

-In 2023, Ruslan Gabbasov's half-brother Rustam Fararetdinov was arrested in Bashkortostan, accused of "assisting terrorist activities".
+In 2023, Gabbasov's half-brother Rustam Fararetdinov was arrested in Bashkortostan, accused of "assisting terrorist activities".
 The searches were carried out by FSB officers, and Fararetdinov's wife was told that he would "sit for his brother".

-In 2024, Ruslan Gabbasov published the first volume of his book titled "Notes of a Bashkir Nationalist.
+In 2024, Gabbasov published the first volume of his book titled "Notes of a Bashkir Nationalist.
 Kuk Bure."
 Gabbasov plans to title the second volume "Notes of a Bashkir Nationalist.
 BOO Bashkort."

+Russian Sabotage and Murder Plots

+In the Spring of 2025, a tracking device was found under the hood of Gabbasov's car.
+Lithuanian police started the investigation on this matter.
+In May 2026, Lithuanian police arrested nine people accused of plotting murders and sabotage across Europe at the behest of Russia’s military intelligence service, G.R.U.
+The The group set fire to military equipment in Bulgaria that was destined for Ukraine and carried out surveillance of Greek military installations, according to a statement released by the Lithuanian police.